DisCoTec/discotec.github.io/2022/dais.md

 * Full practical experience reports, including experimental and evaluation studies, case studies, and practice reports in no more than 15 pages + 2 pages references.
 * Work-in-progress papers, describing ongoing work and interim results, in no more than 6 pages + 2 pages references.

-Contributions should be submitted electronically as PDF, using the Springer LNCS style to the conference submission website (...).
+Contributions should be submitted electronically as PDF, using the [Springer LNCS style](https://www.springer.com/gp/computer-science/lncs/conference-proceedings-guidelines) to the conference submission website.
 Each paper will undergo a thorough process of peer reviews by the Program Committee.
 Reviewing is single-blind: author name(s) should appear.

 ## Proceedings
 All papers accepted in any of the conference tracks will be included in the conference proceedings, which will be published by Springer-Verlag in in [LNCS-IFIP](https://www.springer.com/series/8345) volumes.